 Successful operation of the network requires the following:

-2. The student is ultimately responsible for his/her actions in accessing network services inside and outside of Georgia Cyber Academy network while using Georgia Cyber Academy loaner equipment.
+- The Student is ultimately responsible for his/her actions in accessing network services inside and outside of Georgia Cyber Academy network while using Georgia Cyber Academy loaner equipment.

-3. The student is solely responsible for all resources issued or assigned to him/her.
+- The Student is solely responsible for all resources issued or assigned to him/her.
 This includes equipment as well as login/specialized access information.
-In addition, any personal equipment used to access the Internet or other Georgia Cyber Academy resource is subject to the same rules and regulations outlined in this policy.
+In addition, any personal equipment used to access the Internet or other Georgia Cyber Academy resources is subject to the same rules and regulations outlined in this policy.

-5. Disciplinary action will be taken for any individual abusing or misusing technology resources.
+- Disciplinary action will be taken for any individual abusing or misusing technology resources

 Georgia Cyber Academy has the right to take disciplinary action, remove computer and networking privileges and/or take legal action for any activity characterized as unethical and unacceptable.
 Unacceptable use activities constitute, but are not limited to, any activity through which any user does the following: